tzhao42/curriculum-tsp/README.md

 Credits to mveres01/pytorch-drl4vrp for the implementation of the Nazari paper (Nazari, Mohammadreza, et al. "Deep Reinforcement Learning for Solving the Vehicle Routing Problem." arXiv preprint arXiv:1802.04240 (2018)).

 Currently, only the Traveling Salesman Problem is supported.
-See the _tasks/_ folder for details.
+See the _src/tasks/_ for details.
 The Vehicle Routing Problem (VRP) is the same as the mveres01 implementation, while we have implemented infrastructure wrapping for curriculum learining in TSP

 ## Requirements: